Blexit Won’t Happen, Don’t Hold Your Breath

 The Los Angeles venue welcomed a full house of people of all colors, who showed their support for black and Latino Americans for leaving what they called the “Democratic plantation.”

-Candace Owen is not the first black American to join the conservative movement promising to bring black voters into the GOP fold - and she won’t be the last.
-However, promises have never materialized into votes and Owen is not going to reverse the trend.
+Candace Owens is not the first black American to join the conservative movement promising to bring black voters into the GOP fold - and she won’t be the last.
+However, promises have never materialized into votes and Owens is not going to reverse the trend.
 Can I inform you as to why Blexit won’t happen?
 Very simple.
 Black Americans recognize the Democratic Party is the reason a whole range of employment and educational opportunities are available to them that otherwise would not.
 Leave the Democratic Party?
 They’re more likely to depart America and move to China.

 Shortly after the Civil Rights Act of 1964 was passed (largely with Republican support I might point out), the Democratic Party decided it should earn the support of black Americans.
 To that end, the party embraced affirmative action, hiring quotas and diversity policies.
 Government employment and federal contracts are another reason blacks vote for Democrats: